synadia-labs/cross-system-jetstream-migration/README.md

 ### Start services

 Start the `orders` and `shipments` services, which will consume messages from their respective consumers.

+The `orders` service will trigger shipments when it finished processing the order.

 ```shell
 ❯ cd demo
 ❯ make orders